wellbyt3/audit-process/README.md

 The other factor is time.
 Setting up my own environment is great for understanding how state gets initialized, but it can also eat up hours.
 If the deployment is too complex, it’s sometimes just not worth it.

-## Part 3: Manual Review
+## Part 3: Manual Review 🔎
-With a high-level system overview loaded up, it's time to start the line by line manual review.
+With a high-level system overview loaded up in the 🧠 , it's time to start the line by line manual review.

 **Here are some general tips for manually reviewing code:**
 1. Audit in layers, top-down
 2. When there's confusing math, convert the code to formulas on paper.
 3. When timelines exists, draw them on paper.

-### 1. Happy Pass
+### 1. Happy Pass 😃

 Open the "Audit Tracker" doc and being the manual review:
 - [ ] Review the constructor / initializers to understand state initialization